 Ben-Salem et al., (2014) reviewed the mutation spectrum for Joubert Syndrome in the Arab world.
-Among the cases, 3 individuals from 2 Emirati families were diagnosed with JBTS16.
+Among the studied cases, 3 individuals from 2 Emirati families were diagnosed with JBTS16.
 The Individuals harbored the same missense transversion mutation in TMEM138 (c.389A>G; p.Tyr130Cys) that was described by Lee et al. (2012).

 Bizzari S et al., (2017) reported on two Emirati siblings who were diagnosed with Joubert Syndrome 16 (JBTS16).
 Whole Exome Sequencing identified a previously identified splice site transition mutation in TMEM138 (c.128+5 G>A).
 The mutation occurred at a conserved residue 5 nucleotides downstream of the second intron.
 In silico splice site prediction algorithms indicate that this mutation abolished the wild type donor site at intron 2; a stop codon was identified 6 nucleotides downstream of the mutation indicating protein truncation.
-His unaffected consanguineous parents (1st cousins once removed) are carriers of this mutation.
+His unaffected consanguineous parents (1st cousins once removed) were carriers of this mutation.

 View PDF version of Transmembrane Protein 138